 Some people find that access to a mandrel made on a lathe is difficult.
 The standard size tubes and rod stock are available from hobby shops and metal supply warehouses, but access to a machine shop is sometimes not easy.
 My suggestion is to look up the nearest machine shop(s) in your area and go talk to them with an illustration in hand.
 I have been successful at getting my local machinist to make several mandrels by bartering with him.
 We usually finish off the mandrel with fine sand paper and then a Scotch Brite pad or other polishing material.
 An alternative is to order a mandrel via internet sources.
 Typically there is a group order once a year that is arranged by some US flier with good machinist connections and announced on the NAR FAI Yahoo group.
-Prices are typically $70 to $100 per mandrel.
+Prices are typically $100 per mandrel.
 NAR Technical Services now also sells these mandrels.

 The thing to remember about your form or mandrel is that the surface must have no protruding imperfections, ripples, choke points, or anything else that may hang up the body from releasing.

 The material most commonly used for construction of these type of model rocket bodies is fiberglass fabric.
 The weights of fabric easily available range from 0.5 oz./sq.yd., 0.75 oz./sq.yd., to 1.4 oz./sq.yd. and 2 oz./sq.yd. and up.
-Most ultralight building is done using the 0.5 oz./sq.yd or 0.75 oz./sq.yd. fabric.
+Most ultralight building is done using the 0.5 oz./sq.yd to 0.75 oz./sq.yd. fabric.
 Be sure the fiberglass fabric you are using has been treated to readily accept epoxy.
 Most fabric is sold this way so it is not usually a problem.
 You will find that when handling the light weight fabrics they will want to ‘stretch’ along the weave so be gentle and don’t pull on it much.

 The epoxy will come in two containers.
 The components are mixed in the proper ratio just before application.
 It is handy to have a small scale or some other method to accurately mix the proper ratio, usually 5:1.
 The epoxy is usually mixed in a disposable plastic container with a mixing stick and applied with an epoxy brush.
 The epoxy and mixing accessories are readily available from hobby shops or mail order hobby supply houses.